 Differential scanning calorimeter (DSC), capable of measuring and recording heat flow as a function of temperature and time shall be used.
 The apparatus shall also comprise of a test chamber with:

-Furnace(s), to provide uniform controlled heating of a specimen and reference to a constant temperature or at a constant rate within the temperature range of 25 to 600 °C.
+Furnace(s), to provide uniform controlled heating of a specimen and reference to a constant temperature or at a constant rate within the temperature range of 25 °C to 600 °C.

 Temperature sensor, to provide an indication of the specimen or furnace temperature with ± 0.5 °C accuracy.